Welcome to the Late Starter to FI series!

 Disclosure: Please note that I may benefit from purchases made through my affiliate links below, at no cost to you.
 Additionally, as an Amazon Associate, I earn from qualifying purchases

-I first heard late starter, Tom speak about his journey on FI After 40’s podcast (episode 11) and knew I had to invite him to share his story here.
+I first heard late starter, Tom speak about his journey on FI After 40’s podcast (Edit – no longer available) and knew I had to invite him to share his story here.
 Tom writes at What The FI to “help the average person with strategies and tips for saving, investing and achieving larger financial goals.”

 Here is Tom in his own words …